eachanjohnson/genson/test/test.md

 # An example of Markdown

-Created on DATE_CREATED and last edited on DATE_MODIFIED
+Created on //genson.created// and last edited on DATE_MODIFIED

-START_PREVIEW
+//genson.startpreview//

 This note demonstrates some of what [Markdown][1] is capable of doing.

 *Note: Feel free to play with this page.
 Unlike regular notes, this doesn't automatically save itself.*

-END_PREVIEW
+//genson.endpreview//

 ## Basic formatting